lukasbrunner/ClimWIP/README.md

 ClimWIP
 =======

 A collection of functions implementing the Climate model Weighting by Independence and Performance (ClimWIP) package.
+A simplified implementation of ClimWIP is now also available within the [ESMValTool](https://docs.esmvaltool.org/en/latest/recipes/recipe_climwip.html).

 Content
 -------